nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 There are two different ways to import your dataset into Nyuntam:

 ### Custom Data

-Users who are using a custom dataset (stored locally) to finetune a model can use the `CUSTOM_DATASET_PATH` argument in the yaml to do so.
+Users who are using a custom dataset (stored locally):
+- For nyuntam-adapt, `CUSTOM_DATASET_PATH` argument in the yaml can be updated .

+- For nyuntam-text-generation, `DATA_PATH` argument in the yaml can be updated.

 ### Pre-existing dataset

-Users who are using existing datasets from huggingface can use the `DATASET` argument in the yaml.
+Users who are using existing datasets from huggingface:
+- For nyuntam-adapt, use the `DATASET` argument in the yaml.
+- for nyuntam-text-generation, use the `DATASET_NAME` argument in the yaml.

 For more examples please refer to [Examples](./examples/index.md)